Gerard Lee Bevan: Career

-Bevan had "magnetic charm" and became a stockbroker with Ellis & Co, an old-established and reputable City firm.
-He was very successful and highly respected until his "crash" in the 1920s.
+Bevan became a stockbroker with Ellis & Co, an established and reputable City firm.
+He was successful and respected until his crash in the 1920s.

-He was chairman of the City Equitable Fire Insurance Co.
-In a major 1925 court case, Re City Equitable Fire Insurance Co, the company lost £1,200,000 in failure of investments and the large scale fraud of the chairman, ‘a daring and unprincipled scoundrel’.
+While chairman of the City Equitable Fire Insurance Co.
+In a major 1925 court case, Re City Equitable Fire Insurance Co, the company lost £1,200,000 in failure of investments and the large scale fraud of the chairman.
 The liquidator sued the other directors for negligence.
 The auditors were sued too, but the Court of Appeal held they were honest and exonerated by provisions in the company’s articles.

-The story has been written up in Martin Vander Weyer's 'Fortune's Spear: The Story of the Blue-Blooded Rogue Behind the Most Notorious City Scandal of the 1920s'.
-2012.
-Elliott & Thompson.

 Personal life

 He married Sophie Kenrick, also from a wealthy family, Midlands industrialists related to the Chamberlains.
-They bought a house in Upper Grosvenor Street in Mayfair, London, and Bevan collected Chinese porcelain.
+They bought 21 Upper Grosvenor Street in Mayfair, London, and Bevan collected Chinese porcelain.
 He was also a "serial adulterer, treating glamorous mistresses ostentatiously".

 He married twice, had issue and died in Havana, Cuba on 24 April 1936.